-A topographic survey will be performed in order to determine the land form and stream channel configuration to finalize designs of the following: Installation of a water quality datasonde and flow gage will require a 10 inch galvanized pole, equipped with a metal box (approx. size 3ft X 3ft X 10 inch) for housing the logger, to be embedded into a 2ft diameter X 4ft depth hole filled with concrete for stability up on a land terrace, outside the stream channel of Etna Creek.
+The Project will include installation of a water quality datasonde and flow gage connected to a satellite tramission antenna to report out the real time data.
+The project will require a 10 inch galvanized pole, equipped with a metal box (approx. size 3ft X 3ft X 10 inch) for housing the logger, to be embedded into a 2ft diameter X 4ft depth hole filled with concrete for stability up on a land terrace, outside the stream channel of Etna Creek.
 Conduit will run from the gage box to the datasonde and to an orifice line.
 Orifice line conduit will be a 2 inch galvanized pipe that will be securely fastened to nearby bedrock within the stream channel within a pool formation.
 This will require several holes to be drilled sixteen inches into the bedrock, epoxy will set a steel pin in each hole, and then a C-shaped clamp will be placed over the orifice line and a sleeve is placed over the steel pin.
 The datasonde conduit will be 2 inch 'anaconda flex hose' and will be underground, at a depth of approximately 1-foot and 5 feet maximum length.
 A small 2" galvanized pole will be mounted on the side of the gaging box to provide conduit for the satellite wires, a GPS globe, solar panel and satellite transmission antenna, providing the ability to get the information real time.

-To calibrate the system, biweekly flow measurement will be taken and possibly more frequently during high flows or during the recessional flows in late or early summer.
-Data from hand measurements and the datasonde will be QA/QC on a monthly basis to ensure reliability of the data.
+To calibrate the system, biweekly flow measurement will be taken during the entire term of the grant and possibly more frequently during high flows or during the recessional flows in late or early summer.
+Data from hand measurements and the datasonde will be QA/QC'd on a monthly basis to ensure reliability of the data system.